MohammadMZ-Taj/divar_script/README.md

 and the id is 6425583673
 add a , between each chat id
 # save file
-set the save_file address with .csv
+set a save_file address with .csv
+# not sent file
+set a file address with .csv for saving data that was not sent due to problems
+# proxies
+set your proxys here

 you can change the houseconfig for the app to find diffrent houses
 # rooms is one of these